 The most obvious type of crime where toxicology is important is in relation to unexplained deaths.
 In the majority of cases this will involve analysis of blood samples to look for alcohol, prescribed drugs or illegal drugs, which could have been administered or intentionally ingested and may explain sudden death.
-Where bodies have decayed, decomposition fluids may provide an insight into drug ingestion in the days leading up to death and hair analysis can provide a picture of drug ingestion over a period of time.
+Where bodies have decayed, decomposition fluids may provide an insight into drug ingestion in the days leading up to death.

 Toxicology is also increasingly being employed in cases of drug facilitated rape to prove or disprove whether an individual’s drink has been spiked and to ascertain whether any drugs or alcohol present may have affected an individuals’ ability to give consent.

 A further area of crime which employs toxicology is in relation to driving offences, where blood samples can be taken and tested for the presence of drugs and alcohol.
 There are now drug driving limits set for some controlled drugs, but as with alcohol individuals sometimes claim that their drinks have been spiked, post driving consumption has taken place or that they have been passively exposed to drugs.
 It is sometimes possible to support these claims by looking at the level of parent drug and metabolites in the blood sample and also considering the pattern of intoxication over time.